-To begin Brain Sequencer, click the Play Game link or button under the picture at left.
+To begin Brain Sequencer, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.

 This is basically the same as the electronic Simon game that you may have played before.
 That is, a game where you repeat from memory a sequence of lighted buttons displayed randomly.

 Wait for the game to load, then click the "New Game" button at the top of the game.
 Turn on your speakers to hear the sound effects.

 HOW TO PLAY.
 Click the lights in the same sequence as they light up.
 You need to be fast, so watch the lights closely!

 This is a great game for strengthening your short-term memory, also known as working memory.
 This brain workout shows how good your memory really is.

 Most people can only hold about seven items in short-term memory.

 There are various strategies such as direct chunking (think phone numbers) that can seemingly increase this quite a bit, but the short-term memory limit is still there.